 The color palette of the house reflects the energy of the young family living there.
 The floor and the ceiling are two parallel, horizontal surfaces in cement in between which different colorful elements are inset: the yellow walls give an energetic environment to the house.
 The kitchen island, the playroom and the platform at the base of the staircase in colorful terrazzo play with the pure white built-in furniture and few elements in turquoise blue echoes the color sparkles of the terrazzo.

-On the second floor, the layout accommodates two 2 bedrooms, 1 master bedroom, 2 bathrooms, and a laundry area.
-A big terrace is connected to the corridor and to the master bedroom.
+On the second floor, the layout accommodates two 2 bedrooms, 1 primary bedroom, 2 bathrooms, and a laundry area.
+A big terrace is connected to the corridor and to the primary bedroom.

-The master bedroom has a large wooden niche for the bed leaving a spacy area in front of the large windows.
+The primary bedroom has a large wooden niche for the bed leaving a spacy area in front of the large windows.
 The bathrooms are defined by colorful terrazzo floors and white cabinets.

 On the 3rd floor of the house, a small studio is placed at the end of the staircase near the entrance of the large rooftop terrace.